The trucking business is more expensive than ever.

 - Don’t Try to Use Google Maps for Commercial Truck Routing

 - How Do I Plan a Truck Route?

 - OptimoRoute’s Features for Truck Route Planning

 - Ready For More Efficient Trucking Routes?

 What Makes Truck Route Planning Different From Consumer Route Planning?

 Planning for a road trip with your friends and planning a long-haul trucking trip are two completely different things.

-The goal might be the same (getting somewhere with multiple stops), but the scale, priorities, and requirements are very different.
+The goal might be the same (mapping a multi-stop route), but the scale, priorities, and requirements are very different.
 One has to consider the size of vehicle, surrounding landscape, width of roads and height of overpasses and bridges just to name a few.